Delsey Paris, as the name suggests, comes from the land of baguettes and wine – France.

-In this Delsey Paris luggage review, we’ll get to know how durable their suitcases are, how satisfied their customers are, take a look at their features and warranty, and compare them with similar brands.
+In this Delsey Paris luggage review, we’ll get to know how durable their suitcases are, how satisfied their customers are, take a look at their features and warranty terms, and compare them with similar brands.
 All to find out if they’re a solid choice or not.

 - Durability.
-Delsey makes durable suitcases, perfect for frequent travel as well as leisure.
+Delsey makes reliable suitcases, perfect for frequent travel as well as leisure.
 Even frequent travelers can expect their bag to last at least three to five years.
-In durability, they’re somewhat comparable to Samsonite but not as good as Travelpro
+In durability, they’re somewhat comparable to Samsonite but not as good as Travelpro.

 - Satisfied customers.
 Delsey has a loyal customer base, who have stayed with them for decades.
 We know a lot of brands that have gotten worse over the years, but it seems like that’s not the case with Delsey Paris.

 - Good-looking French design.
 If you do decide to go with Delsey, you won’t have a hard time finding your bag on the luggage carousel.
 That’s because Delsey has a pretty unique French design, kind of aimed for the luxury class, but not really.

 - No ‘worry-free’ warranty options.
 With the default warranty, Delsey only covers manufacturing defects.
 Some manufacturers have started offering ‘worry-free’ warranties for their premium models, which basically cover all damage, even from airlines.
 Unfortunately, Delsey isn’t offering this option.

 - On affordable models, the packing features could be better.
 In the most basic models, the main compartment is fitted with only a few pockets and compression straps, which is the most basic setup.
 Some other brands, like Ricardo or Samsonite, offer better packing options.

 Delsey Paris is a very popular brand among travelers, and we understand why.
 They’re well-made, fashionable, and reasonably priced.